Healthy Homes Assessment Hastings

 Draught Stopping Hastings

-If a draught is felt from unreasonable gaps or holes or holes, it needs to be closed.
+If a draught is noticed from gaps that are not adequate or holes, it needs to be closed.

-Find the complete specifications for the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections